OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 - The parent shell is re-awakened by the death of the child process and proceeds to issue a new shell prompt.
 - The parent shell then waits for the next command request from the user, at which time the cycle will be repeated.

-If a command is issued for background processing (by adding an ampersand -&- at the end of the command line), the parent shell skips the wait request and is free to issue a new shell prompt immediately, allowing the background process to execute in parallel.
+If a command is issued for **background** processing (by adding an ampersand `&` at the end of the command line), the parent shell skips the wait request and is free to issue a new shell prompt immediately, allowing the background process to execute in **parallel**.
 Otherwise, for foreground requests, the shell waits until the child process has completed or is stopped via a signal.

+Use `jobs -l` to view background processes.
+Use `kill -15 %<job_number>` to send a SIG_TERM to that process.
+Use `fg %<job_number` to bring a background process to the foreground.
+Use `bg %<job_number>` after `CTRL+Z` to resume a stopped process.

 Some shell commands (such as echo and kill) are built into the shell itself, and do not involve loading of program files.
 For these commands, neither a fork nor an exec is issued for the execution.